rowangithub/DOrder/README.md

 			./msolve.py ./tests/recursive/mcCarthy91.ml

-Ideally, a precise specification for the well-known mcCarthy91 function should be displayed.
+A precise specification for the well-known mcCarthy91 function should be displayed.
 For any other problem with compiling DOrder, send an email to zhu103 AT myuniversity.

 Overview
 ===========

-Abstractly, DOrder implements a general framework that automatically synthesizes useful specifications as _refinement type_ for (higher-order) functional programs from test outcome.
+Abstractly, DOrder implements a general framework that automatically synthesizes useful specifications as _refinement types_ for (higher-order) functional programs from test outcome.

 Concretely, DOrder presents a novel automated procedure for discovering